-L We bring to the manger concern for those who have no place to lay their heads this night and for those who dwell in the shadow of loneliness, despair, illness, or death, remembering especially Serena Bernstein, Margaret Carlson, Lynn Carson, Lucas Forzley, Bob Fried, Kim Gann, Jennifer Grethe, Judy Hokenson, Ron Laudert, Richard Lewis, the Nakic Family, Joe Skelton, John and Doris Strom, and those we name now aloud or in our hearts [...].
-Lord, in your mercy,
+L Mighty God of mercy, you come among us as a vulnerable infant.
+Protect all in need: those without homes or caregivers, those who grieve, all who are hungry, and all who are ill, remembering especially Rebecca Bernstein, Serena Bernstein, Margaret Carlson, Babs Deacon, Lucas Forzley, Bob Fried, Kim Gann, Jennifer Grethe, Steven Hooper, Hal Larson, Ron Laudert, Richard Lewis, the Moy family, Elaine Nelson, Tom Rowan, Andy Sheer, Darryl Simchak, Alyssa Steinberg, Doris Strom, and those we name now aloud or in the silence of our hearts [...].
+Hear us, O God.